kennethy/rust-lang/ch15.smart-pointers/README.md

 ## 15.1.
 Using Box<T> to Point to Data on the Heap

-`Box<T>` is a pointer stored on the stack, that references data stored in the heap.
+`Box<T>` is a pointer stored on the stack that references data stored in the heap.

 Used when:
 1. have a type whose size is unknown at compile time and you want to use a value of that type in a context that requires an exact size